-Anterior Cruciate Ligament injury or 'ACL injuries' are common in contact sports and especially those that are combined with a sudden change of direction such as soccer or football.
-Often ACL tears do not occur in isolation and are in most cases are associated with damage to other structures within the knee such as the cartilage or the collateral ligaments.
+Anterior Cruciate Ligament injury or 'ACL injuries' are very common in contact sports and especially those that involve sudden changes of direction, such as soccer or football.
+Often ACL tears do not occur in isolation and are often associated with damage to other structures within the knee, such as the cartilage or the collateral ligaments.

 Torn ACL symptoms

 ACL tears usually occur as a result of a twisting action which involves the foot being planted in the ground whilst the knee turns excessively inwards.
 The main symptom on the field of play is usually a sudden pain in the knee and in most cases, the athlete is aware that something serious has happened.

 Patients describe an audible pop or crack at the time of injury.
 Following the injury, swelling will usually develop rapidly (but not in all cases) and the athlete may have a feeling of instability in the knee.
 The swelling is caused by bleeding within the joint, due to rupturing of blood vessels around and within the ACL which causes bleeding into the joint cavity.
 The athlete will know this has happened because the knee will also become warm to touch.

 Once the injury has occurred, the athlete will usually seek professional advice at an injury clinic over the the next couple of days.
 By this time, there will probably be a considerable amounts of swelling and this will make it very difficult to move the knee, making diagnosis much harder for the physiotherapist or doctor.
 They will often offer some simple advice to get the swelling down so they can reassess it after a few days when it will be easier to examine the knee joint.